Odrec/deep_doc_class/README.md

 -The pdf file(s)

--A metadata csv file containing the following columns (please make sure that the values on the csv have no quotes)**
+-A metadata csv (comma separated) file containing the following columns (please make sure that the values on the csv have no quotes)**

 >document_id = unique id of the file which should be the name of the pdf without the '.pdf' extension